Torque-Money/Dev-Environment/README.md

 ### Code

 All of the most up to date code can be found in the [official repository](https://github.com/Torque-Money/Torque-Protocol).
-In addition the code can be verified on most blockchain explorers.
+In addition the deployed smart contract code can be verified on most blockchain explorers.

 ### Deployed contracts